India says budget cuts won't delay Rafale talks

-BANGALORE The government pledged on Wednesday not to let defence cuts disrupt efforts to finalize a potential $10 billion purchase of French warplanes, but both sides played down expectations of a landmark deal in time for a visit by French President Francois Hollande next week.
+BANGALORE India pledged on Wednesday not to let defense cuts disrupt efforts to finalize a potential $10 billion purchase of French warplanes, but both sides played down expectations of a landmark deal in time for a visit by French President Francois Hollande next week.

 India picked the Rafale combat jet, made by Dassault Aviation (AVMD.PA), for exclusive negotiations over a year ago after a hotly contested bidding war with rival manufacturers, but is still to finalize the 126-aircraft deal.

-"The Rafale purchase is being reviewed by a cost negotiation committee," Defence Minister A.K.
+"The Rafale purchase is being reviewed by a cost negotiation committee," Indian Defense Minister A.K.
 Antony told reporters.

 "There are six to seven layers of procedure after that.
-We cannot cut short the procedure," Antony said at an air show in Bangalore.
+We cannot cut short the procedure," Antony said at an air show in the southern city of Bangalore.

 "There is no question of delay because of the budget cuts."